AustinCundiff/AustinCundiff.github.io/_posts/2022-10-25-application-hacker-methodology.md

 As you go through them, you will see similar titles and content lengths.
 For example, let's say your organization has 30 different static blogs.
 You can use egrep to filter the blog title `egrep -v "blog title" titles | less` or use vim `%! egrep -v blog-title`.
 I will also usually see the same site hosted for different countries such as au.example.com uk.example.com, etc. The content length and title should generally be the same and you can use the same filter tricks to remove the junk.

 Here are the titles I'm usually interested in:
-- Not found --> Usually indicates something is being hosted, but without a redirect from the web root.
+- Not found --> Usually indicates something is being hosted but without a redirect from the web root.
 - Forbidden --> Occasionally has paths accessible that may be incorrectly configured and reveal sensitive information.
 - Sensitive title --> Titles that indicate sensitive information is stored on the application (SSN / billing / corp)
 - Esoteric technology banner --> Don't recognize the server?
 It's probably old and busted.